a-skera/TDARE-MegaMind/README.md

 - AI-SOC-Helper
 - Reverse Engineering

-All components that are published in this repo or the other repo at any of TDARE team accounts are just for demo-preview but not the production grade of TDARE, incase you want the professional production grade please contact us.
+All components that are published in this repo or any other repo at any of TDARE's team accounts are just for demo-preview but not the production grade of TDARE, incase you want the professional production grade please contact us.

+# The contact methods will be added soon ........ ! -- :) --- !